 When they want to pack too much, just remind them they are in control of their bag, which means they will be carrying it through the airport, lugging it to the car, and pulling it into the hotel.
 If you are flying, make sure they understand that bags need to be under a specific weight.
 If they need to make adjustments, it’s better to let them make those decisions.
 It’s all part of the growing up.

 Downtime is crucial for teens, even on holiday.
 They may want to hang out in the room all day, which means you can make the most of hotel amenities, such as contemporary Australian cuisine at Mode Kitchen & Bar at Four Seasons Hotel Sydney.When travelling with teens to a new place, there is an incredibly strong temptation to rush about and not miss anything.
 However, a jam-packed day of sight-seeing just doesn’t work for teens.

 Most teenagers sporadically get into hermit moods when they need their space.
 You may want to spend time together, but your child will be happier with some time alone during the journey—or at least time when they aren’t constantly on the move.

 When my son and I have had an all-day excursion or a few days with a lot of movement, I make sure to follow that up with a lazy day.
 Sometimes this means he stays in the hotel to relax while I go out exploring on my own, and other times I hang in the room with him, or we spend some time at the pool.
 On some lazy days, I’ll even order delivery or room service.
-At Four Seasons Hotel Sydney, for example, I certainly didn’t mind spending a day relaxing by the pool and sampling the good eats at Pei Modern.
+At Four Seasons Hotel Sydney, for example, I certainly didn’t mind spending a day relaxing by the pool and sampling the fresh flavours at Mode Kitchen & Bar.

 Deal with screen time